intel-analytics/ipex-llm/README.md

 * **Extremely high performance.** To achieve high performance, BigDL uses [Intel MKL](https://software.intel.com/en-us/intel-mkl) and multi-threaded programming in each Spark task.
 Consequently, it is orders of magnitude faster than out-of-box open source [Caffe](http://caffe.berkeleyvision.org/), [Torch](http://torch.ch/) or [TensorFlow](https://www.tensorflow.org/) on a single-node Xeon.

-* **Efficiently scale-out.** BigDL can efficiently scale out to perform data analytics at "Big Data scale", by leveraging [Apache Spark](http://spark.apache.org/) (a lightening fast distributed data processing framework), as well as efficient implementations of synchronous SGD and all-reduce communications on Spark.
+* **Efficiently scale-out.** BigDL can efficiently scale out to perform data analytics at "Big Data scale", by leveraging [Apache Spark](http://spark.apache.org/) (a lightning fast distributed data processing framework), as well as efficient implementations of synchronous SGD and all-reduce communications on Spark.

 ## Why BigDL?
 You may want to write your deep learning programs using BigDL if: